Deep Time Series Models: A Comprehensive Survey and Benchmark: Model Architectures

 \subsubsection{Point-wise Dependency}

-Due to the serial nature of time series, most existing Transformer-based works use a point-wise representation of time series data and apply attention mechanisms to capture the correlations among different time points.
-Among these point-wise modeling approaches, Data Embedding is a crucial component that maps the value of time series data to a high-dimensional representation.
-Given time series $\mathbf{X} \in \mathbb R ^{T \times C}$ with corresponding time stamp information $\mathbf{X}^{\rm{mark}} \in \mathbb R ^{T \times D}$, where $C$ is the variate number and $D$ is the types of time stamps, the embedding module can be summarized as follow:
+Due to the serial nature of time series, most existing Transformer-based works learn point-wise representations and apply attention mechanisms to capture the correlations among different time points.
+Among these point-wise modeling approaches, Data Embedding stands as a crucial component, mapping raw time series values into a high-dimensional representation.
+Given time series $\mathbf{X} \in \mathbb R ^{T \times C}$ with corresponding time stamp information $\mathbf{X}^{\rm{ts}} \in \mathbb R ^{T \times D}$, where $C$ is the variate number and $D$ is the types of time stamps, the embedding module can be summarized as:

-\whx{where $\mathbf{H}_t\in\mathbb{R}^{T\times d_{\rm{model}}}$} and $d_{\rm{model}}$ is the dimension of the \whx{emebedded representation}, value projection $\operatorname{Projection}: \mathbb{R}^C \mapsto \mathbb{R}^{d_{\rm{model}}}$ and timestamp embedding $\operatorname{TE}: \mathbb{R}^D \mapsto \mathbb{R}^{d_{\rm{model}}}$ are implemented by \whx{channel-dimension} linear layers, and $\operatorname{PE(\cdot)}$ denotes the absolute position embedding to preserve the \whx{sequential} context of input series.
+where $\mathbf{H}_t\in\mathbb{R}^{T\times d_{\rm{model}}}$ and $d_{\rm{model}}$ is the dimension of the emebedded representation, value projection $\operatorname{Projection}: \mathbb{R}^C \mapsto \mathbb{R}^{d_{\rm{model}}}$ and timestamp embedding $\operatorname{TE}: \mathbb{R}^D \mapsto \mathbb{R}^{d_{\rm{model}}}$ are implemented by channel-dimension linear layers, and $\operatorname{PE(\cdot)}$ denotes the absolute position embedding to preserve the sequential context of input series.

-To better apply the Transformer architecture to the time series domain, researchers have explored two aspects: designing pre-processing modules and modifying the attention mechanisms.
-As we have discussed in Section 3.1, past RevIN \cite{kim2021reversible} and Stationary \cite{liu2022non} achieved superior performance by introducing Normalization and De-Normalization modules before and after the vanilla Transformer.
-Besides, Stationary \cite{liu2022non} further proposes De-stationary Attention to avoid the over-stationarization problem.
+To optimize the application of Transformer architecture to the time series domain, existing literature primarily falls into two categories: designing pre-processing modules and modifying the attention mechanisms.
+As previously discussed in Section 3.1, techniques like RevIN \cite{kim2021reversible} and Stationary \cite{liu2022non} have achieved superior performance by integrating Normalization and De-Normalization modules before and after the Transformer blocks.
+Notably, Stationary \cite{liu2022non} further introduces De-stationary Attention to mitigate the problem of over-stationarization.